 HOW TO MAKE DIRTY RICE

 For this version of dirty rice, I used plant-based ground.
-I start by browning the plant-based ground.
+I start by browning the plant-based ground in my new favorite skillet.
 Once browned drain, I add in the vegetables to soften.
 Next, I had in all the seasonings and make sure they are fully incorporated then deglaze the pan.
 Finally, I add the cooked rice and a bit more broth and allowed the flavors to come together and heat the rice.
 If you want to substitute white rice for brown rice or quinoa feel free to do so.

 While dirty rice is a perfect complete meal on its own, my family sometimes serves it as a side dish.